Willson Contreras Player Props: Cardinals vs. Diamondbacks

-On Monday, Willson Contreras (.125 batting average in his past 10 games, with a double, six walks and three RBI) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 7:45 PM ET.
+Willson Contreras -- batting .182 with three doubles, five walks and four RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Drey Jameson on the mound, on April 18 at 7:45 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Pirates.
+He racked up two extra-base hits in his previous game (2-for-4 with two doubles and an RBI) against the Diamondbacks.

 Willson Contreras Game Info & Props vs. the Diamondbacks